smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/dlp/dlp-btle-hci.rst

 MAC Addresses
 -------------

-Due to software nature of SimpleIoT/DLP-BTLE-HCI, whenever MAC address is required by HCI equipment manufacturer, it MUST be generated randomly out of the following "Locally Administered MAC Addresses" (during either "Zero Pairing", or crypto-safe RNG as defined in :ref:`siot_rng`):
+Due to software nature of SimpleIoT/DLP-BTLE-HCI, whenever MAC address is required by HCI equipment manufacturer, it MUST be generated randomly out of the following "Locally Administered MAC Addresses" (either during "Zero Pairing", or using crypto-safe RNG as defined in :ref:`siot_rng`):

 X6-XX-XX-XX-XX-XX